 Investment policy - The OPEB Trust was funded on January 10, 2022.
+As of June 30, 2023, the funds were not invested.
 The board is in the process of selecting an investment advisor for the OPEB Trust.
 An investment policy has been established, however, the asset allocation policy will be determined once the investment advisor has been selected: